 Do you take reservations for large parties?

-We normally take reservations for parties of up to 8 people.
+We normally take reservations for parties.
 For larger groups, please call us.

 Do you do private parties?

 Yes, we do.
 You can place an order online or call (212) 777-5266.
 Our full menu and daily specials are posted on this web site.

 Yes we do.
 Please call us for details.

 What credit cards do you accept?

 All major credit cards.
 (Amex, Mastercard and Visa)

 What type of tuna does Kanoyama use?

 We use 3 types of tuna: bluefin, bigeye and yellowfin.
 We normally have bluefin and bigeye.
 Bluefin tuna is the most expensive and the king of tuna.
 Many sushi lovers order bluefin toro which is the belly part of this fish.
 This fish usually comes from Canada, Boston and Meditteranean.
 The bigeye tuna usually comes from Boston, Long Island, Gulf of Mexico and Equador.
 The yellowfin tuna comes from Panama, Gulf of Mexico and Equador.
 Pricewise, bluefin is the most expensive, with bigeye next and then yellowfin.